let the fun begin!

 Explore off the beaten path, leaving roads behind for footpaths through the villages, relax tonight in Ambalabao wine region.

-Ride thru grasslands region to Tsaranao Valley, enjoy 2 nights in a safari camp, exploring by foot on Day 11.
+Ride thru grasslands region to Tsaranao Valley, enjoy 2 nights in a safari camp.

 Several tours are available as the ascent of Mount Tsaranoro.
 After villages, rice fields and hills we reach a sacred forest around which entwines a story.
 This area is well known for many lemurs like the lively Catta lemurs.
 Today we walk through the woods to traditional villages in secluded valleys.
 The mountains are volcanic in origin.
 It consists of strongly fissured granite.
 The Andringitra massif is extending in a length of 100 km.
 We appreciate spectacular views over this ancient landscape.
 Lots of historic places are to discover.